Sociólogo - Escritor

 Intercultural and bilingual education (IBE): new challenges

-It is interesting to note that these programmes are not limited to countries with a large indigenous populations (Mexico, Guatemala, Ecuador, Peru, Bolivia), but exist also in countries such as Brazil, Columbia and Chile, where they are a minority (D’Angelis & Veiga, 1997; Moya, 1990; Tedesco, 1990).
+It is interesting to note that these programmes are not limited to countries with a large indigenous population (Mexico, Guatemala, Ecuador, Peru, Bolivia), but also in countries such as Brazil, Columbia and Chile, where they are a minority (D’Angelis & Veiga, 1997; Moya, 1990; Tedesco, 1990).
 These peoples become the actors of their own history, after having been the objects of forced assimilation policies imposed by Nation-States.
 IBE is conceived as a democratic project within educational policies, but it permeates the whole society and makes it more democratic, in a very broad sense (Arratia, 1994).
 According to Godenzzi (1996), this perspective in the Latin American context takes into account the following observations:

 The change to a situation of equality comes from a process of social negotiation during which the participants – mainly the most marginalized indigenous peoples – manage to fight for their autonomy and define their rights as citizens.